madelinegannon/personable_robotics/example-osc/README.md

 ## Using Rhino & Grasshopper

-This example is compatible with the included Rhino file `personable_robotics.3dm` and Grasshopper script `personable_robotics.3dm`.
+This example is compatible with the included Rhino file `personable_robotics.3dm` and Grasshopper script `personable_robotics.gh`.
 You must install the Grasshopper plugin [GHowl](https://www.food4rhino.com/en/app/ghowl) prior to use.
 See [these instructions](https://www.food4rhino.com/en/faq#users-install-grasshopper-plugin) for how to install Grasshopper plugins.

 The Rhino file contains 2 labeled points, `tcp_target` and `look_at_target`, that send out their position to `example-osc` whenever they are moved.